 List of client requests and needs

 You have a final say of what goes in your system and how it is going to work.
-But all successful products have one thing in common: they care about end users.
-Therefore, you should do a research yourself or let the team prepare for you.
+But all successful products have one thing in common: they care about end-users.
+Therefore, you should do the research yourself or let the team prepare for you.
 In the conducted research the patients and the doctors will outline the features they would like to have in the EHR system you are going to deliver.

 Often, though, EHR systems are designed very ugly and User Interface and User Experience (UX and UI) lack simple features like a certain field, some button here or there, some necessary tab, etc. Remember Windows Vista?
 That was one disaster of a project because it didn’t deliver what the users needed.
 It deliver what the development team thought users needed and such a guess resulted in some of the worst software product that has ever been created.